juntao/arenztopia/content/news/Issue 32.md

 ## Obituary
 By Owen Miyazoi

 Influential politician Jersey Hamlyn died at the age of 67 on Tuesday following a long battle with cancer.
-Mr. Hamlyn was an extremely active as a left-wing politician in the 1990s.
+Mr. Hamlyn was an extremely active as a left-wing politician in the 1990s, and he helped build support for many beautification projects.
+He was also an instrumental voice in the creation of Reef National Marine Reserve.
+Show sympathy by calling 650-208-1095.